 Your background, including your employment and education history

 The key responsibilities and achievements in your current role

 Interviewers want to see that not only can you do the tasks which make up the role, but also work well with others, so let your personality come through.

 Stay professional, but also open and approachable - it may just give the edge over equally qualified Candidates who may not have the desired personality fit.

 Closing the interview

-Use the end of the interview as an opportunity to highlight your enthusiasm for the role and reiterate why you are the right person for the position.
-Finally, don't be afraid to ask relevant and interesting questions!!
+Use the end of the interview as an opportunity to highlight your enthusiasm for the role and that you are looking forward to hearing back from them.
+Finally, don't be afraid to ask relevant and interesting questions!